M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Licensing/index.md

 ## The M-Files License Generator Application

 Generation of license key files (LIC) files is undertaken using the M-Files License Generator application.
-This application can be found within the M-Files Partner Portal.
-If it is not available, then please contact [devsupport@m-files.com](mailto:devsupport@m-files.com).
+This application can be found [within the M-Files Partner Portal](https://partners.cloudvault.m-files.com/Default.aspx?#CE7643CB-C9BB-4536-8187-707DB78EAF2A/object/F47735A7-F6BA-42B5-BDD8-19F332EDAAA7/latest).
 {:.note}

 ### Installation

-To install the application, simply unzip `VaultAppLicenseGenerator.zip` into a new folder.
+To install the application, simply unzip `VAF Licence Generator application.zip` into a new folder.
 The unzipped folder contents will look like the following:

 ![The default licence generator folder contents](file-listing.png)